Mxyuki/AMQ-Scripts/README.md

 **--- Add/Remove Favorite ---**

-To add or remove a friend from Favorite you just need to click the gear button at the bottom right and then click the Favorite button.
+To add or remove a friend from Favorite you just need to click the `Gear Button` at the bottom right and then click the Favorite button.

-it will open a window where you can enter the name of your friend in a textbox and click add or remove.
+it will open a window where you can enter the name of your friend in a textbox and click `Add` or `Remove`.

 then their name will be displayed under to know every favorite friends you have.